What’s at Stake for Clean Energy in the US Election?

 The U.S. power sector has undergone major changes over the past four years — just not the kind that President Trump promised.

-Trump withdrew the country from the Paris Climate Agreement, harming its international standing in the climate change fight.
-His administration dismantled the Clean Power Plan, Obama's signature energy-sector carbon reduction policy, and replaced it with a much weaker standard called the Affordable Clean Energy rule.
+Trump withdrew the country from the Paris climate agreement, harming its international standing in the climate-change fight.
+His administration dismantled the Clean Power Plan, Obama's signature energy-sector carbon-reduction policy, and replaced it with a much weaker standard called the Affordable Clean Energy rule.

 But that hasn’t stopped coal-fired power plants from closing at an even faster pace over the past four years than during Obama’s second term.
-Coal companies and utilities most supportive of Trump’s vision have filed for bankuptcy, including Ohio-based utility First Energy Solutions (now Energy Harbor) and Murray Energy.
+Coal companies and utilities most supportive of Trump’s vision have filed for bankruptcy, including Ohio-based utility First Energy Solutions (now Energy Harbor) and Murray Energy.
 Major natural gas and oil pipeline projects have been abandoned or halted by legal challenges.

 Meanwhile, the federal government’s carbon-reduction policy abdication has been counteracted by state-level action.
-Zero-carbon or 100 percent renewable energy goals by mid-century have been set in numerous states.
+Zero-carbon or 100 percent renewable energy goals by midcentury have been set in numerous states.

 The Trump administration has certainly thrown sand in the gears of state-level policy to support renewable energy.
 Republican appointees at the Federal Energy Regulatory Commission have imposed policies on mid-Atlantic grid operator PJM that could disadvantage state-subsidized clean energy resources against fossil-fueled competitors in its multibillion-dollar capacity market, and FERC has blocked New York grid operator NYISO from changing its capacity market rules to support the state’s clean energy growth.